MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 Supported are:

-* Fedora 21: native packages (tested on Hadoop 2.4.1)
+* Fedora 21: native packages (tested with Hadoop 2.4.1)
-* Debian 7/wheezy: Cloudera distribution (tested on Hadoop 2.5.0)
+* Debian 7/wheezy: Cloudera distribution (tested with Hadoop 2.5.0)
+* Ubuntu 14/trusty: Cloudera distribution (tested with Hadoop 2.5.0)

 There are some limitations how to use this module.
 You should read the documentation, especially the [Setup Requirements](#setup-requirements) section.